Tuesday, November 30, 2010

 The knowledge that it could have been worse in solitary confinement helped.
 I knew that others survived more severe treatment, and their resilience was an important source of courage.
 If they could persevere, so could I. Here's one ironic example.
 When I first came there, the first day, they asked me if I wanted to buy any necessary things, and they gave me a piece of paper to write a list.
 And I wrote down many things, including a fan.
 I had in mind a small, handmade fan.
 But they thought I had asked for an electric fan, unheard of in prison.
 So they were very angry.
 I didn't understand why they were angry, when I asked for just a fan.
 Eventually, word arrived from the minister, or the ministry officials, who had agreed to let me buy an electric fan.
 And one official came in and he said, "Your electric fan-made in China or Japan?"
 Well, I was very surprised, but knew by this incident how they were going to treat me-not so badly.
 But about one week later everything became clearer.
 One day it was terribly hot.
 I turned on the fan, and it did not work.
 I asked the official and he told me that to save energy, from now on, power would be cut off during the daytime.
 I observed that there was still power in the entire camp, except in my area.
 And every year, once or twice, they came into my cell to videotape me, sitting there, reading some newspaper, one month outdated, and with the electric fan always vividly behind me.

+The common criminals clandestinely listened to illegal radio broadcasts from abroad on the BBC, or RFI (Radio France International) about me and about my cause fighting for human rights.
 Prison conditions were unbearable, They were beaten almost every day.
 So they asked for my help.
 I secretly wrote a report about the conditions at the camp, and the other prisoners smuggled it out to my family in Saigon.
 The officials found out about that because my friend sent a letter back to me in a piece of pork, and the officials (who check everything very carefully) found the letter.
 They knew therefore that I had written about the camp, so they quickly sent the letter to the minister of interior affairs, who in turn sent inspectors to the camp-and finally life improved.
 They stopped beating the prisoners, they removed the officials who liked beating prisoners, they improved meals, and now they even have musical groups who sing every day to make the camp very lively!
 I realized that our voice had been heard by the international community.
 I felt more inspired.

 I had been writing other essays criticizing the regime, and fellow prisoners in all the camps I had gone through got them out for me.
 After I wrote the reports the officials increased their efforts to isolate me.
 They removed prisoners from the cells all around me.
 They blocked up the window of my cell so that no one could get in touch with me.
 It became unbearably hot because no air could circulate.
 I developed high blood pressure.
 They put in a new door so I couldn't see out and for the two last years it was very bad for me.

+Still, I felt that if I kept silent in jail, then the dictators had won.
 And I wanted to send a message to the people who wanted to fight for freedom that the dictators could not win by putting us in jail.
 I wanted to prove that you cannot, by force, silence someone who doesn't agree with you.
 That's why the prisoners, both political and criminal, tried to circulate my writings.
 Without their help I could not have sent my messages out.
 We united to continue our fight for freedom and democracy, even from within the prison walls.

 My dream for the future is a dream of Vietnam.
 Our country has a long history of people who fought against aggression and injustice.
 Our highest calling is love of country, as has been demonstrated by many Vietnamese patriots in the past.
 I, too, have been moved by the love of my country and also by the greatness of my country's future and the world's future.
 I believe in a very bright future for Vietnam and for the whole region of Southeast Asia.
 Time has passed too slowly for my country and my people, and left a long history of suffering.
 So these thoughts make me unable to keep silent-my knowledge, vision, and love of country urge me to speak.
 And I always believe that truth, justice, and compassion will prevail, no matter how strong the dictators are, no matter how bad the situation might be.